dra27/blog/blog/_posts/2018-05-04-opam-camlp5-system.md

 ## Future mitigation

 Owing to the changes made to how opam 2 processes package installations, opam 2 has been unaffected by this situation but opam 2's lead developer [@AltGr](https://github.com/AltGr) freely admits that this is more by luck than judgement.
-However, the second release candidate for opam 2 includes mandatory support for sandboxing on Linux, and support for sandboxing on macOS will be ready before opam 2's final release.
+However, the second release candidate for opam 2 includes mandatory support for sandboxing on Linux and macOS.
 Sandboxing package building and installation will protect opam 2 against future issues of this kind, as a malfunctioning build system will be unable to operate on files outside its build directory or, during installation, switch root.